Debugging Clock

 Ben Eater used a bistable configuration of the 555 timer to implement this debouncer just to expose learners to another use of the chip.
 The only component of the 555 timer used here is its SR latch, and in fact, an SR latch IC could have been used by itself.

-An advantage that I initially personally found in using the 555 instead of an SR latch IC was that it’d have saved me room on the clock breadboard as I initially intended to use my debugging clock as my main clock, and I wanted to pack as many ICs as possible on the same breadboard.
+I initially used the 555 to save space on the breadboard.
+Since I originally intended to use the debugging clock as the main clock, I wanted to pack as many ICs onto the board as possible.

 Switching Logic

-Now that all the parts of the clock are completed; they must be joined together.
+Once the astable, monostable, and bistable sections are complete, their outputs must be combined into one clock signal.
 The goal is to have a select input, tied to the bistable output, to switch between the astable and monostable pulses.

-The logic below is the one built that the original kit follows.
+The logic below follows the approach used in the original kit.

 ICs